tejeshb/NLP_On_Bike_Craze_By_Location/README.md

-# Near_RealTime_NLP_On_Bike_Craze_By_Location
-Gets the bike related tweets based on user's location and visualize sentiments in real time.

-Used Twitter API to get tweets on bikes

-Used Wiki page to get the company names established in different countries

 # NLP on Bike Craze Based On Location
 This project is a part of Data Science hobby projects of mine.